gongyiling/entt/docs/md/entity.md

 ## Iterators

-A special mention is needed for the iterators returned by views and groups.
+A special mention is needed for the iterators returned by views.
 Most of the times they meet the requirements of random access iterators, in all cases they meet at least the requirements of bidirectional iterators.<br/>
 In other terms, they are suitable for use with the parallel algorithms of the standard library.
 If it's not clear, this is a great thing.

-As an example, this kind of iterators can be used in combination with `std::for_each` and `std::execution::par` to parallelize the visit and therefore the update of the components returned by a view or a group, as long as the constraints previously discussed are respected:
+As an example, this kind of iterators can be used in combination with `std::for_each` and `std::execution::par` to parallelize the visit and therefore the update of the components returned by a view, as long as the constraints previously discussed are respected:

 ```cpp
 auto view = registry.view<position, const velocity>();